SaicharanBinigari/SaicharanBinigari/README.md

 Summary:

-• Expertise in Data analysis, Data cleaning, Machine Learning, Data Modeling and Data visualization using SQL, Power BI, Tableau, Kibana, Python, Excel and AWS.
+• Expertise in Data analysis, Data cleaning, Machine Learning, Data Modeling and Data visualization using SQL, Power BI, Python, Excel, AWS, Tableau and Kibana.

 • Expertise in working with Complex datasets, creating dashboards, reports, and presenting findings to stakeholders.